EdwinVW/pitstop/README.md

 - **VehicleManagementAPI** - the Web-API for managing vehicle data.
 - **WebApp** - the front-end web-application used by the end-users of the system (employees of PitStop garage).
 - **WorkshopManagementAPI** - the Web-API for managing workshop data.
-- **WorkshopManagementEventHandler** - the event-handler picking up events and creating the read-model for the WorkshopManagement domain.
+- **WorkshopManagementEventHandler** - the event-handler picking up events and creating the read-model for the WorkshopManagement bounded-context.

 ## Getting started
 In order to run the application you need to take several steps.
 This description assumes you're developing on a Windows machine using Visual Studio 2017 and already forked and pulled the latest version of the source-code from the repo.